folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/rancher_setup.md

 5) Click Save

+## Rancher Pro Tips

+When the RancherOS nodes for the clusters need rebooting or updating it will need to be done so manually, one at at time, following this procedure:<br/>
+(It is VERY important the nodes be drained before rebooting or deleting them from the cluster - to preserve the persistent data volume vmdks.)

+1) In Rancher 2.x server UI, Deactivate the alerts:

+   Click the desired Cluster - Tools - Alerts<br/>
+   Select all of the alerts, click Deactivate at the top

+2) Cordon and Drain the node to be rebooted or deleted in Rancher 2.x server UI:

+   Click the desired Cluster - Nodes<br/>
+   Click one of the Active nodes, click the ellipsis to the right, click Cordon<br/>
+   Click ellipsis again, click Drain

+3) Reboot or delete, Uncordon, and repeat:

+   Wait for the node to drain.
+Once drained, reboot the VM via the vSphere web console<br/>
+   When the node returns, Uncordon the node in Rancher 2.x server UI under desired Cluster - Nodes (Click the Cordoned node, click the ellipsis to the right, click Uncordon)<br/>
+   Rinse and repeat for each node to be rebooted or deleted.
+Only reboot one node at a time to keep the hosted service alive

+4) Activate the alerts from step 1.

 ## Kubernetes Pro Tips

 #### Config and launch Kubernetes Cluster Dashboard from your workstation (On OSX: Save files and token in /Users/UserName/.kube/):